federicodiazgerstner/federicodiazgerstner.github.io/README.md

 # federicodiazgerstner.github.io

-This is my Github Page code, using HTML+CSS and some JS to the hamburger button.
+This is my Github Page code, using HTML+CSS and some JS for the hamburger button.